 Wagers on which team will draft a player are settled on the team who officially draft that player as listed on mlb.com.
 Any previous or subsequent trades will not be taken into consideration for settlement.

-Baseball One Game Parlay rules are the same as Baseball rules stated above, with the following exceptions:
+Baseball Same Game Parlay rules are the same as Baseball rules stated above, with the following exceptions:

 All baseball matches are settled on the official declared result including any extra innings.
 All team and player statistics accrued during extra innings are included for the purposes of bet settlement.

-Listed / Designated / Named Pitchers (For One Game Parlay)
+Listed / Designated / Named Pitchers (For Same Game Parlay)

 If a player does not participate in a match, selections specific to that player (and therefore the entire bet) will be cancelled.
 This rule is applied as follows: